Viyasan15/simple-portfolio-website/README.md

 ## How to View

-You can access my portfolio website by visiting [Link] Feel free to explore the content and get in touch!
+You can access my portfolio website by visiting [https://viyasan15.github.io/simple-portfolio-website/] Feel free to explore the content and get in touch!

 ## Contributing